s8sg/linker/README.md

                 ./linker -p 5000 -r deamon  mysql_start:/usr/local/mysql_start_check.sh
                 ./linker -p 4000 -P 5000 -r waitfor mysql:mysql_start
 ```

 ### How to use

 #### Role:
 Linker use two roles:
 **1. Daemon**
-**2. wairtfor**
+**2. waitfor**

-While running as daemon linker runs in background, to perform event check requests.
+While running as **daemon** linker runs in background, to perform event check requests.
 On a event check request from dependent node, it executes corresponsing event check script and return response

-While running as waitfor linker runs in foreground, to halt execution till all the event has successfully occured
+While running as **waitfor** linker runs in foreground, to halt execution till all the event has successfully occured

 #### Using with Docker Swarm:

-linker can be useful in docker env.
-Docker entrypoint script can use linker to request other container, in a docker swarm cluster.
+linker can be useful in a docker swarm environment.
+Docker entrypoint script can use linker to waitfor other service in different container

-For a situation where **webserver** container is dependent on **mysql** container
+For a situation where `webserver` container depends on `mysql` container, we can use docker swarm features to `link` and `depends_on`.
+Although `depends_on` check if the container has started, but not the application status

-we can use docker swarm features to **link** and **depends_on**.
-Although **depends_on** check if the container has started, but not the application status.
+to halt `webserver` from starting, `linter` can be used to waitfor `mysql` to start

-to halt **webserver** from starting, `linter` can be used to waitfor **mysql** to start
+##### Daemon

-to check **mysql** status locally, linker deamon can be started in **mysql** container as:
+to check `mysql` status locally, linker deamon can be started in `mysql` container as:
 ```bash
 linker -r deamon -p 5001 -P 5000 mysql_start:./mysql_start_check.sh
 ```